timmonfette1/NoIntroSetExtractor/README.md

 ## Setup
 Before you can run this script, you'll need to have 7-Zip installed (honestly, if you're extracting files without 7-Zip, you're messing up).
 You can find 7-Zip [on the official website](https://www.7-zip.org/).<br/><br/>
 After installing 7-Zip if you don't already have it, there are 3 vairables you need to set yourself in the script to make it run successfully.
-You just need to open it in Notepad (or any other text editor, I like [Atom](https://atom.io/) personally) and set the following variables:
+You just need to open it in a text editor (Notepad, VS Code, etc.) and set the following variables:
 ```
 SET SourceDir=
 SET DestDir=